copyright: Hans and Annie Wapstra

 - Masked lapwings swoop because they are defending eggs or young that are not capable of defending themselves from potential predators such as humans and dogs.
 How long the defence is maintained is very variable.

-- Some pairs defend large mobile territories around chicks rather than the nest.
-Such attacks will usually cease after the eggs hatch and chicks are mobile.
+- Some pairs also defend large mobile territories around chicks rather than just the immediate nest site.
+In these cases attacks will usually reduce or cease in the greater territory after the eggs hatch and chicks are mobile.

 - Most swooping behaviour is to threaten or bluff to warn off intruders.
 Contact is rarely made.

 - Always bear in mind that these birds are only rightly defending what is theirs and following their instincts, just as humans would.

 |1.||If the problem is minor or only occasional or does not threaten your lifestyle or business, consider tolerating it as it is a small price to pay to have wildlife around;|

 |2.||Avoid the birds while the swooping occurs by choosing a different route;|